 Sounds a little complicated doesn’t it?
 Like, what exactly is a petition?
+Do I need to have a bunch of people to sign something before I can get God to listen to me?
 And why are we petitioning God?
 Is that all we’re supposed to do?
 Ask God for things?

 Let’s put it this way instead: prayer is having a conversation with God.
 The way I do it will be a whole lot different than the way that you do it.

-Ultimately it stems from our relationship with God.
+Ultimately the way we pray stems from our relationship with God.

-My husband recently told me that he used to have a problem with the way I talked to God because I wasn’t “formal enough”.
+My husband once told me that he used to have a problem with the way I talked to God because I wasn’t “formal enough”.

 I’ve often thought the same but then I remember that God’s my friend, my Father, my Savior.